 You will complete four written assignments each focusing on the following areas:

 - Language skills related tasks

-As well as the teaching practice and written assignments, you will also be assessed on participation, punctuality and reliability, ability to respond and participate in feedback, self and peer observation.
+As well as the teaching practice and written assignments, students will also be assessed on participation, punctuality and reliability, ability to respond and participate in feedback and self and peer observation.

 To be awarded the certificate you must pass both the teaching practice and written assignment components.
 There are three grades — Pass, Pass 'B' and Pass 'A'.

 Further information is available on the Cambridge English website.